Spectrogram

 - Fast (Realtime): Flows in real-time.
 Suitable for viewing short-term changes.

 - Medium / Slow / Meteor: Flows slowly.
 Used for monitoring environmental sounds or observing changes over a long period (displaying several to 10 minutes of history on one screen).
+Note that these slow modes use a "Max Hold" mechanism to capture transient peaks within the time interval.

 -